Sean Connery Biography

 He left school at the age of 13 taking odd jobs before joining the Royal Navy.
 His stint in the navy did not last long, however, and he left after three years due to stomach ulcers.

-After receiving a medical discharge he continued to work odd jobs.
+After receiving a medical discharge, he continued to work odd jobs.
 He drove trucks, polished coffins, worked as a lifeguard, and did a bit of modeling at the Edinburgh College of Art.
 He spent his spare time bodybuilding.
 It was this that lead him to London.
 In 1953, he was in London competing in the Mr. Universe competition where he heard about auditions for a production of the musical South Pacific.
 He went and audition and after receiving a part he toured with the musical for 18 months.

 Never formally studying acting he learned mostly through books such the Stanislavsky method saying in an interview, “I’d usually go to the theatre in the morning to collect the mail and whatever I needed, and then go from there to the library or the repertory or the cinema in the afternoon.
 And that’s how I turned it all around and gave myself an education.”

-His forays into film began as many do while working as an extra which lead to minor roles on television including the role of a gangster in an episode of the BBC police drama Dixon of Dock Green.
+His forays into film began as many do while working as an extra which led to minor roles on television including the role of a gangster in an episode of the BBC police drama Dixon of Dock Green.
 Along with numerous other 3rd rate film and television roles.
 And In 1956 he landed his first movie role, a minor part in a film called No Road Back (1957).

 His big break came with his first leading role in Requiem for a Heavyweight (1957) in which he portrayed a boxer whose career is in decline.